 - Dividend Yield (FWD): 2.68%

-The following stock that could benefit during a time of inflation is U.S. Bancorp (USB).
-The over 150-year-old bank operates mainly in the mid-West and West.
+Another stock that could benefit from inflation is US Bancorp (USB).
+The bank has operated for over 150 years, based mainly in the mid-West and West.
 It has an extensive network of about 2,230 retail branches and 4,000+ ATMs.
 The bank also operates online.
-Based on assets, U.S. Bancorp is the fifth largest retail bank in the U.S., with an asset base of more than $530 billion.
+Based on assets, US Bancorp is the fifth largest retail bank in the US, with an asset base of more than $530 billion.

 The forward dividend rate is $1.84 for this Dividend Contender giving a dividend yield of 3.71%.
 The payout ratio is conservative at around 39%, meaning the dividend safety is excellent.